MRU-CSIS-3512-202201-001/asg-02-instructions/README.md

 What's not to like?

-Read [the assignment pdf](comp-3512-asg-2-fall-2021-version-4.pdf) to get a feel for what's ahead.
+Read [the assignment pdf](comp-3512-a2-v1.pdf) to get a feel for what's ahead.
 I think I've learned my lesson from assignment 1 and have taken the time to make the pdf a tad more useful out of the gate.

 ## Extensions

 We're back to the extension policy in the course outline again.
-If you alter the main branch on GitHub after the
+If you alter the main branch on GitHub after the submission deadline, I'll assume you want an extension and ping karma accordingly.

+If you want to avoid me assuming you're asking for an extension when you're really not, I recommend working on a branch other than main until you receive your feedback from me.
+You can then merge that work back onto main and carry on with your life.
+Get in touch with me if you can't figure out how to do this.

 ## Milestones